The largest golf resorts in the world have an overwhelming American flavor.

 15. Pebble Beach Resorts

-Five courses/81 holes: Pebble Beach Golf Links, Spyglass Hill, The Links at Spanish Bay, Del Monte, Peter Hay (nine holes, par 3)
+Five courses/81 holes: Pebble Beach Golf Links, Spyglass Hill, The Links at Spanish Bay, Del Monte, Peter Hay ( a nine-hole par 3 reopening this fall after the 2019 U.S. Open)

 Comment: Del Monte, the oldest continuous course west of the Mississippi, and Peter Hay often get overlooked by bucket-list-chasing tourists on the Monterey Peninsula.